priyankaangane/CodeXcel-Detect-Analyze-and-Optimize-Code-Performance-with-AI/README.md

 - **Static Code Analysis**: Performs static code checks using `flake8` to identify potential errors, warnings, or inefficiencies.
 - **Optimization Suggestions**: Suggests libraries or improvements for enhancing performance.
 - **AI Code Correction**: Automatically generates optimized or corrected code using the CodeGen model from Hugging Face.
-- **Real-Time Feedback**: Offers insights into the code's performance and areas for improvement.
 - **Optimization Explanation**: Describes the changes made to improve performance and readability.

 ## How to Run the Code